astropy/astropy/docs/table/index.rst

 .. image:: table_repr_html.png
    :width: 450px

-Or you can get a fancier notebook interface with in-browser filtering, and sort using :meth:`~astropy.table.Table.show_in_notebook`:
+Or you can get a fancier notebook interface with :meth:`~astropy.table.Table.show_in_notebook`, e.g., when used with ``backend="ipydatagrid"``, it comes with in-browser filtering and sort:

 .. image:: https://raw.githubusercontent.com/jupyter-widgets/ipydatagrid/main/static/ipydatagrid_1.gif
    :width: 450px